 The Future is Digital: Finding My Graduate Career

-Mid-way through my final autumn semester, I attended the Digital Marketing Academy Showcase.
+Mid-way through my final autumn semester, I attended the Digital Marketing Academy: Get Inspired event.
 It was an eye-opening insight into the many opportunities in the digital marketing sector.
 I was intrigued by the creativity, the possibility for tangible results and the sheer scale of the projects on offer.

 At the event, I networked with many industry experts, including Tom, the founder of one of Nottingham’s leading digital marketing agencies, Impression Digital.
 They have recently won the Best Large SEO Agency at the European Search Awards 2018!
 By the end of the evening, I decided to sign up for the Digital Marketing Academy itself, which offers you the chance to learn from, and be inspired by, industry professionals.